 The community archiving work will happen primarily in your communities – at a church, local library, school, home of a community member, a community-run festival or celebration.
 You will have remote support from the DigitalArc project team.

 The DigitalArc project team is made up of folks affiliated with Indiana University Bloomington and Miami University of Ohio.
 We also rely on the expertise and generous support of Advisory Team members.
-We hope to complete this list soon by also recognizing the rest of our project team and our community partners in Indiana and Ohio!
+Our project is not complete without a shout-out to our community partners in Indiana and Ohio!

 DigitalArc Team, 2024 - 2025.
 DigitalArc Jekyll Theme by Kalani Craig is licensed under CC BY-NC-SA 4.0 Framework: Foundation 6.